What is an Email Chain and When Should You Use It?

 Subject Lines

-In an email chain, each conversation thread is marked with RE:, which means a reference to or regarding, and shows that an email is a reply to the previous email.
+In an email chain, each conversation thread is marked with RE: which means a reference to or regarding, and shows that an email is a reply to the previous email.

-Follow subject line best practices as you would with any email marketing campaign.
 However, pay extra attention to the clarity of the topic — state the discussion as is and avoid creative phrases and puns.

 Remember these common best practices while crafting subject lines for an email chain: